rafaeldomi/bashbd/README.md

 In bash, there is not difference between using "source" or "dot".
 In the bash manual:
 source filename
-A synonym for "." .
+A synonym for "." filename

 Ref: http://www.gnu.org/software/bash/manual/bashref.html#Bourne-Shell-Builtins